One Mystery Solved

 “We took one wrong turn,” Fred responded.

-“Yes we did.
-We took one wrong turn across the English Channel…you never want to follow the flight of birds.”
+“Yes, we did.
+We took one wrong turn across the English Channel…you never want to follow the flight of birds like the other druids.”

 “I don’t need to follow a bunch of stupid birds,” Fred said angrily.
 “Besides, do you want to live in an earthen hovel your entire life?
-It’s damp and there’s spiders.”
+It’s damp and there are spiders.”

 “You’ll never get that thing together,” Myrtle told him.